syahidizzulhaq/syahidizzulhaq.github.io/_pages/publications.md

 author_profile: true
 ---

+I view research as an integral part of learning.
+My research primarily focuses on *macroeconomics, agricultural economics, labor economics, and public economics.* I have published several papers in reputable journals including *Economic Papers* and *Bulletin of Monetary Economics and Banking.* Beyond those publications, I also have a number of projects in *hiatus* after facing many rejections 😁.
+However, I enjoy the process!
+I learn a lot during the process.

+Richard Feynman:
+> *"I don't know anything, but I do know that everything is interesting if you go into it deeply enough."*

 ## Peer-reviewed Articles
 **Central Bank Digital Currency, Monetary Policy, and Macroeconomy: Evidence from Indonesia**<br>
 *Bulletin of Monetary Economics and Banking, 2024*<br>